CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Conyberry and Agatha's Lair

 The town of Conyberry fell victim to barbarian attacks several years ago and now lies in ruins.
-The Triboar Trail passes directly through the abandoned town, making it a convenient reference point for locating the lair of the banshee Agatha.
+The Trident Trail passes directly through the abandoned town, making it a convenient reference point for locating the lair of the banshee Agatha.
 Agatha's lair is a few miles away from the town.

 ```
 The forest grows progressively darker and quieter as the trail continues deeper into the woods.
 Thick vines and layers of moss drape the tree branches, and the air becomes noticeably colder compared to the ruined village.
 As the trail bends, the characters encounter a shelter formed from the twisted branches of closely spaced trees, woven into a dome-like structure in the shadows.
 An entrance of reduced height leads into the structure.